Alexhuszagh/PyCPP/ROADMAP.md

 **Short-Term**

-    - Bug on Windows with the compressed streams....
-        - CARRIAGE RETURN....

     - Specialized `is_relocatable` for a lot of types.
         - Basically everything can be specialized....
         - csv
         - filesystem
         - lattice
-        - random
         - stream
         - string
-        - windows
         - xml

     - Get rid of naked new/delete